-In 2013, Montana Fish, Wildlife, & Parks (MFWP) began a 10-year study designed to improve our understanding of: 1) cost-effective means to monitor statewide moose populations, and 2) the current status and trends of moose populations and the relative importance of factors influencing moose vital rates and limiting population growth (including predators, parasites, habitat, and weather).
-We are using a mechanistic approach to hierarchically assess which factors are drivers of moose vital rates (e.g., adult survival, pregnancy, calf survival), and ultimately which factors are most important to annual growth of moose populations.
+In 2013, Montana Fish, Wildlife, & Parks (MFWP) began a 10-year study designed to improve our understanding of: 1) cost-effective means to monitor statewide moose populations, and 2) the current status and trends of moose populations and the relative importance of factors influencing moose vital rates and limiting population growth (including predators, disease, habitat, and weather).
+We are using a mechanistic approach to hierarchically assess which factors are drivers of moose vital rates (e.g., adult survival, pregnancy, calf survival), and ultimately influence annual growth of moose populations.

-This document is the 6th annual report produced as part of this work.
+This document is the 7th annual report produced as part of this work.
 This report contains preliminary results from a subset of our work, including results from the first 6 biological years of moose research and monitoring.
 All results should be considered preliminary as both data collection and analyses are works in progress.

-Monitoring moose with hunter observations may offer a promising new approach to gathering statewide data.
-To date, we have collected >4,300 statewide moose sighting locations per year during 2012-2016 through the addition of questions about moose to big game hunters during annual hunter phone surveys.
-After conducting preliminary occupancy analyses of these data (summarized in our 2017 annual report), we are in process of moving analyses of these data into a count-based arena in attempt to upgrade our results from moose occupancy to moose abundance.
-Results from this work will become available during FY19.
+We continue to explore whether monitoring moose with hunter observations may offer a promising new approach to gathering statewide data.
+After collecting >4,300 statewide moose sighting locations per year during 2012-2016 through annual hunter phone surveys, we have moved analyses of these data from an occupancy-based (presence-absence) framework into an abundance-based (counts) framework.
+Results from this work will be finalized during FY20.

-Moose vital rates measured with radio-collar studies currently indicate stable to increasing population trends in 2 study areas (Cabinet-Fisher and Rocky Mountain Front) and a potentially declining population trend in the 3rd study area (Big Hole Valley).
-These estimated trends are largely driven by differences in adult female survival rates, which are relatively high in the first two areas but fair in the third.
-To the contrary, calf survival rates appear lowest in the Cabinet-Fisher study area, but with less influence than adult survival on the overall trajectory of the population.
+Moose vital rates measured with radio-collar studies currently indicate stable to increasing average annual population trends in all 3 study areas (Cabinet-Salish, Big Hole Valley and Rocky Mountain Front).
+These estimated trends are largely driven by adult female survival rates, which have been variable year by year, but generally have averaged moderate rates of 0.86-0.89 over the full study period.
+Calf survival appears to have less influence on the overall trajectory of the population but may be important in some areas.
+For example, calf survival rates are lowest in the Cabinet-Salish population; however, the population appears to remain stable because of high adult female survival.
 Monitoring of moose vital rates as well as potential limiting factors (predation, disease, and nutrition) will continue for the remainder of this 10-year study.